 If you’re certain the dog doesn’t belong to anyone, adopting them is always an option.
 Here is how you can go about that.

 - Take the animal to the vet: to take good care of your new foundling, it’s important to let an expert examine them.
-They may be sick and need a special diet and care in order to be healthy and happy, or they may be injured but not showing any obvious signs of pain.
+They may be sick and need a special diet and care in order to be healthy and happy, or they may be injured but not show any obvious signs of pain.
 There is another reason why going to the vet is essential – vaccines.
 If the dog was never anyone’s pet, they are probably not vaccinated, and it’s important that they get their shots if they are to be healthy and safe to be around.
 Also, they need to be treated for fleas and parasites.

-- Introduce them to the household slowly: whether you live alone, with other people and/or other animals, you want to introduce your new foundling slowly and carefully to their new environment.
+- Introduce them to the household slowly: whether you live alone, with other people and/or other animals, you want to introduce your new pooch slowly and carefully to their new environment.
 This is especially important if you own other animals.
 You’ll probably want to keep the new dog separated from other pets in the beginning, or until they become a bit more comfortable with their new home.
-Feed the dog generaously, show them where their water bowl is, where they can sleep and most importantly of all – shower them with attention so they can become comfortable with you and their new home.
+Feed the dog generously, show them where their water bowl is, where they can sleep, and most importantly of all – shower them with attention so they can become comfortable with you and their new home.

 - Take good care of them: make sure you can take good care of your new pup.
 They will need annual vet checkups, quality dog food, regular flea and heartworm medication, a comfy place to sleep, and lots of love.
 If you cannot fulfill some of these basic needs, adopting a stray dog may not be the best solution neither for you or the dog.
 Dogs also need regular physical activity, so make sure you can walk them at least once every other day (but once or twice a day is preferable).
 Finally, don’t forget to have fun!
 Animals are wonderful and loving companions and you’ll be making a lifelong friend in your new foundling, so cherish every moment with them!